International relations (1814–1919): Communications

 By the 1850s, railways and telegraph lines connected all the major cities inside Western Europe, as well as those inside the United States.
 Instead of greatly reducing the need for travel, the telegraph made travel easier to plan and replaced the slow long-distance mail service.
 Submarine cables were laid to link the continents by telegraph, which was a reality by the 1860s.

 1830–1850s

-Britain continued as the most important power, followed by Russia, France, Prussia and Austria.
+Britain continued as the most important power, followed by Russia, France, Prussia, and Austria.
 The United States was growing rapidly in size, population and economic strength, especially after its defeat of Mexico in 1848.
-Otherwise it avoided international entanglements as the slavery issue became more and more divisive.
+While the U.S. was generally successful in its efforts to avoid international entanglements, the slavery issue became more and more internally divisive.

-The Crimean War (1853–1856) was the only major-power war.
+The Crimean War (1853–1856) was the only large scale conflict between major powers during this time frame.
 It became notorious for its very high casualties and very small impact in the long run.
 Britain strengthened its colonial system, especially in the British Raj (India), while France rebuilt its colonies in Asia and North Africa.
 Russia continued its expansion south (toward Persia) and east (into Siberia).
 The Ottoman Empire steadily weakened, losing control in parts of the Balkans to the new states of Greece and Serbia.